openvinotoolkit/open_model_zoo/demos/background_subtraction_demo/python/README.md

   -h, --help            Show this help message and exit.
   -m MODEL, --model MODEL
                         Required.
-Path to an .xml file with a trained model or address of model inference service if using OVMS adapter.
+Path to an .xml file with a trained model or address of model inference service if using ovms adapter.
   --adapter {openvino,ovms}
                         Optional.
 Specify the model adapter.
 Default is openvino.